dorsaf86/food-application/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding
-pour telecharger la partie backend  c'est dans le fichier backfood
-ls autres fichier c'est pour l 'installtion de la partie front angular Run `ng generate component component-name` to generate a new component.
+pour telecharger la partie backend  c'est dans le fichier back app food. ls autres fichier c'est pour l 'installtion de la partie front anguar Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build